Day of half day trips from Madrid

 There are local buses throughout the day

 Aranjuez, located south from Madrid is included at the UNESCO World Heritage list because of its old town, landscape with the Tagus river and wonderful Royal Palace.
 This palace and town were specially beloved by the Bourbon dynasty kings who embellished it with imposing fountains, gardens and parks.
+In fact, these kings have spent in Aranjuez most of their time and they used to organize there many cultural events and concerts.

 From April until the end of June and from September to October you can get from Madrid to Aranjuez by the famous Strawberry train (classic rail excursion).